google/certificate-transparency-rfcs/redaction/draft-strad-trans-redaction.md

 The authors would like to thank Andrew Ayer and TBD for their valuable contributions.

-A big thank you to Symantec for kindly donating the OID from the 1.3.101 arc that is used in this document.
+A big thank you to Symantec for kindly donating the OIDs from the 1.3.101 arc that are used in this document.